Hamna-Ahmad/Random-Password-Generator/README.md

 ## Credits

-This app was created by [Your Name].
+This app was created by Hamna.

 ## License